PartySafe@Cal celebrates third annual awards

 Chi Psi

 Water, water, everywhere - let’s all have a drink.
-This semester, PartySafe initiated a new party hydration effort - with support from Brita - to promote increased visibility and improve perception of water at events serving alcohol.
+This semester, PartySafe initiated a new party hydration effort - with support from Brita - to promote increased visibility and improve the perception of water at events serving alcohol.
 As part of the pilot effort, a few IFC chapters participated in a party consultation that focused on hydration stations, then invited the Hydration Hype Squad to one of their events - utilizing additional water supplies that lit up the hydration station and party giveaways that drew the attention of the party guests.
 A Hype Squad favorite was the event at Chi Psi.
-Party hosts really supported the efforts of the Hype Squad which directly affected the response from the party guests - supporting party practices that PartySafe endorses for helping party-goers and throwers alike.
-Having accessible water is a key practice to controlling the alcohol and keeping their events social not slurred.
+Party hosts supported the efforts of the Hype Squad which directly affected the response from the party guests - supporting party practices that PartySafe endorses for helping party-goers and throwers alike.
+Having accessible water is a key practice to controlling the alcohol and keeping their events social and not slurred.

 Don’t Let Small Problems Become Big: See something.
 Do something.